santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Ki Casting

-To cast your spells you use your Ki.
+To cast your spells you may use your Ki.
 The cost of a spell is equal to 1 Ki per spell level and will is detailed on the *Ancient Roots Spells List*.

 #### Ki Upcasting
 When you cast a spell using Ki, you can spend additional Ki points to increase the spell level.
 To increase the spell level by 1, add the base Ki cost to the total cost of the spell.
 You may do this any number of times up to a 9th level spell.

- For example, if you cast "Wall of Plants", you can spend 6 Ki points to cast it as a 4th-level spell (the spells's base cost of 3 ki plus 3 ki for the upcast).
+ For example, if you cast "Wall of Plants", you can spend 6 Ki points to cast it as a 4th-level spell (the spells's base cost of 3 Ki plus 3 Ki for the upcast).

 #### Magic Arts